Theophilix/event-table-edit-old/README.md

 - CSV Export
 - XML import and export: import and export a table (normal or appointment) with all settings
 - Own CSS based template
+- Display two or more tables in an article (since 4.8.4)

 Frontend view options:
 - Sort columns (setting in rights management)